Prickly Ash Bark

 Prickly ash bark has a concentrated presence in North American folk traditions:

-- Indigenous peoples of eastern North America referenced prickly ash bark and berries in a variety of practical contexts, including as a chewing preparation for mouth discomfort — the "toothache tree" name reflects this specific folk association
+• Indigenous peoples of eastern North America referenced prickly ash bark and berries in a variety of practical contexts, including chewing the bark in connection with mouth and tooth discomfort — the "toothache tree" name reflects this specific folk association

-- early American settler herbalism adopted prickly ash extensively; it appeared in numerous 19th-century domestic remedy books and was a component of some early proprietary herbal formulas
+• early American settler herbalism adopted prickly ash widely; it appeared in numerous nineteenth-century domestic remedy books and in some early proprietary herbal formulas

-- Eclectic physicians in the 19th and early 20th centuries discussed prickly ash bark frequently in their materia medica, particularly in circulatory and digestive contexts
+• Eclectic physicians of the nineteenth and early twentieth centuries discussed prickly ash bark frequently in their materia medica, often in circulatory and digestive contexts

 What research says